offbeatwp/documentation/basics__routing.md

 # Routing

-OffbeatWP has way of routing that makes it possble the use the default Worpdress rewrite rules, and map them to OffbeatWP controllers.
+OffbeatWP has a way of routing that makes it possible the use the default Wordpress rewrite rules, and map them to OffbeatWP controllers.
 This is done by a "callback route".
-In the future we will make it also possible to define routes based on the url.
+In the future, we will make it also possible to define routes based on the url.

 ## Callback routes